paezha/Reproducible-Research-Workflow/Session 6:  Forensic Issues and Archiving/Session_6_Notes.md

 1. Review Data Management Plan
     - Revise your Data Management Best Practice (as needed) to be easy to follow instructions to guide your work
     - Review the DMP Questionnaire of a colleague to gain additional feedback
+        -  Share plan with your partner so that they can read your DMP and provide feedback
+        -  Read and provide feedback to your partner on the DMP that they have shared with you.
     - Export and upload your complete DMP to GitHub.

 ### Suggested readings